rsta2/circle/README.md

 Please note that the included USB library was developed in a hobby project.
 There are known issues with it (e.g. no dynamic attachments, no error recovery, limited split support).
 For me it works well but that need not be the case with any device and in any situation.

-The 11th Step
+The 12th Step
 -------------

-In this step GPIO clock support is added and demonstrated in a simple "oscilloscope program" in *sample/11-gpioclock*.
-GPIO clock 0 generates a 125 KHz square wave signal which is sampled with about 12 MHz and displayed on the screen afterwards.
+In this step PWM sound device and DMA controller support is added and demonstrated in a simple sound playback program in *sample/12-pwmsound*.
 See the *README* file in this directory for details.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-10 the following features were introduced:
+In Step 1-11 the following features were introduced:

 * C++ build environment
 * Simple delay functionality